Campaign to Suppress Bandits in Northwestern China: Conclusion

 By July 1953, the campaign ended in PLA victory.
 Over 90,900 Nationalist guerrilla /insurgents had been killed, captured or surrendered.
-In addition, the PLAalso captured over 80 artillery pieces and over 35,000 firearms.
+In addition, the PLA also captured over 80 artillery pieces and over 35,000 firearms.

 Outcome

 Although sharing a common anticommunist goal, Nationalist guerrilla and insurgency warfare was largely handicapped by the enlistment of bandits, many of whom had previously fought and killed Nationalist troops, and also attacked and robbed landlords and business owners, an important faction that supported the Nationalist government and who were now forced into an alliance of convenience with the bandits.
 Differences within the ranks of the Nationalist guerillas themselves compounded these issues.